How To Prepare Yourself For A Funeral

 If You Will Be Participating In The Service

-If you will be participating in the service, you may want to practice your role before the actual service.
-If you will delivering a eulogy or reading, or performing a song or a piece of music, you may want to practice your piece to prepare for the feelings that will come when you deliver the speech or music at the funeral.
+If you'll be participating in the service, you may want to practice your role before the actual service.
+If you'll be delivering a eulogy or reading, or performing a song or a piece of music, you may want to practice your piece to prepare for the feelings that'll come when you deliver the speech or music at the funeral.

 Preparing To Greet People At The Funeral

 If there will be a lot of people in attendance at the funeral or only a small group, you should be prepared to say hello to people and respond to people’s condolences.
-While you may want to have long conversations with some people, with others you may simply want to thank them for coming, and this is perfectly acceptable.
-You are also not expected to have a conversation with everyone in attendance.
-If you are expecting a large turnout, consider setting out guestbook that people can sign so that you can know who was in attendance.
+It's perfectly acceptable to have long conversations with some people, and simply thank others for attending.
+You're not expected to have a conversation with everyone in attendance.
+If you're expecting a large turnout, consider setting out guestbook that people can sign so you know who was in attendance.

 Preparing To Hear Inappropriate Or Awkward Condolences